Saibot393/enhancedcombathud-sfrpg/README.md

 - "Fight Defensively":`FightDefensively`
 - "Withdraw":`Withdraw`

-Due to the way movement works in Vaesen the Movement Tracker is not (yet?) available to in this implementation.

 #### Languages:

 The module contains an English and a German translation.
-If you want additional languages to be supported [let me know](https://github.com/Saibot393/enhancedcombathud-vaesen/issues).
+If you want additional languages to be supported [let me know](https://github.com/Saibot393/enhancedcombathud-sfrpg/issues).

-**If you have suggestions, questions, or requests for additional features please [let me know](https://github.com/Saibot393/enhancedcombathud-vaesen/issues).**
+**If you have suggestions, questions, or requests for additional features please [let me know](https://github.com/Saibot393/enhancedcombathud-sfrpg/issues).**